percona/percona-xtradb-cluster/doc-pxc/source/manual/xtrabackup_sst.rst

     :Type:  Full path to PEM.

 .. note::
     For tca and tcert, refer to http://www.dest-unreach.org/socat/doc/socat-openssltunnel.html for an example.
+The ``tca`` is essentially the self-signed certificate in that example, and ``tcert`` is the PEM file generated after concatenation of the key and the certificate generated earlier.
+The names of options were chosen so as to be compatible with socat's parameter' names as well as with MySQL's SSL authentication.
+For testing you can also download certificates from `launchpad <https://bazaar.launchpad.net/~percona-core/percona-xtradb-cluster/5.5/files/head:/tests/certs/>`_.

 .. option:: encrypt

     :Values: 0,1,2
     :Default: 0
     :Match: Yes
-    :Recommended: 2

 Decides whether encryption is to be done or not, if this is zero, no
-encryption is done.
+encryption is done. ``encrypt=2`` is recommended if your nodes are
+over WAN and security constraints are higher, while ``encrypt=1``
+(Xtrabackup-based symmetric encryption) is easier to setup.

   * Xtrabackup based encryption  with ``encrypt=1``.